How can I reserve space for meetings and/or events for my organization?

 How do I know if I need to register my event/program?

 We recommend adding your event to the Cornell event calendar as soon as you have a date reserved.
-In addition, any event or program which meets one or more of the following criteria must be registered using the Use of University Property form (UUP):
+In addition, any event or program which meets one or more of the following criteria must be registered using the Event Registration Form (formerly Use of University Property or UUP):

 - Any event held outdoors (with the exception of tabling on Ho Plaza);